Divišov

 Divišov (Diwischau) is a market town in Benešov District in the Central Bohemian Region of the Czech Republic.
 It has about 1,800 inhabitants.
-It lies near the Sázava and Blanice rivers.
+It is located near the Sázava and Blanice rivers.
+Divišov is known for a Jawa factory that produces speedway motorcycles.

 Administrative division

 Divišov consists of eight municipal parts (in brackets population according to the 2021 census):